Ukrainian truckers load up with donated supplies before going back to fight

 Volunteers inside Ukraine have sent her videos of the trucks being unloaded, often assembly line style, by dozens of people.
 In one video Herzog posted on Instagram, locals in Lviv are unloading trucks in the snow as they say thanks to a driver for “risking their lives for Ukraine.”

-Maria Köster, who has organized a separate but similar effort, said the trucks she’s coordinating have gotten as close as 40 miles from Kharkiv, but haven’t ventured further.
+Maria Köster, who has organized a separate but similar effort, said the trucks she’s coordinating have gotten as close as 40 miles from Kharkiv, but haven’t ventured farther.
 “You can’t go there with big trucks,” said Köster, who was born in Moscow.
 “They’d be bombed in five minutes.”

 Instead, her group, which she organized with two Ukrainians living in Berlin, has connected with a politician in Kharkiv, who has soldiers protect the trucks while volunteers spend up to five hours unloading them into small vans.
 The volunteers then drive into the city without protection and drop off the food and supplies.